-- Before you begin installation please read through the entire installation instructions to get familiar with the installation steps. - Be very careful when working with batteries, especially flooded lead-acid batteries.
-Wear eye protection, and have fresh water available to wash in case of any contact with battery acid. - Keep the battery away from any metal objects which may cause a short circuit of the battery terminals. - Explosive battery gases may be released out from the battery during charging, so make sure there is sufficient ventilation. - This controller comes with 3 programmes for Gel, Sealed and Flooded lead acid batteries.
-For other types of batteries (including the user-defined battery type) please refer to the battery manufacturer. - Ventilation is highly recommended when mounting the controller in an enclosure.
+- Before you begin installation please read through the entire installation instructions to familiarise yourself with the installation steps. - Be very careful when working with batteries, especially flooded lead-acid batteries.
+Wear eye protection and have fresh water available to wash with in case of any contact with battery acid. - Keep the battery away from any metal objects which may cause a short circuit of the battery terminals. - Explosive battery gases may be released out from the battery during charging, therefore sufficient ventilation is vital. - This controller has programs for Gel, Sealed, Flooded lead acid batteries.
+It also supports User defined / Lithium batteries (can only be set via a computer software using PTR\USB cable).
+For choosing the right battery program for your battery (including User defined / Lithium battery types) please refer to the battery manufacturer. - Ventilation is highly recommended when mounting the controller in an enclosure.
 Never install the controller in a sealed enclosure with flooded batteries!
-Battery gasses from flooded batteries might cause corrosion and destroy the controller circuits. - Loose power connections and corroded wires may result in high heat that can melt wire insulation, burn surrounding materials, or even cause fire.
+Battery gasses from flooded batteries may cause corrosion and destroy the controller circuits. - Loose power connections and corroded wires may result in high heat that can melt wire insulation, burn surrounding materials, or even cause fire.
 Ensure tight connections and use cable clamps to secure cables and prevent them from unnecessary movement. - Battery connecting cables may be wired to one battery or a bank of batteries.
 This user manual always refers to a single battery, but it is implied that the battery connection can be made to either one battery or a group of batteries in a battery bank. - This model of the solar charge controller allows for the installation of more solar charge controllers in parallel (all controllers should be identical), connected to the same battery bank, to achieve a higher charging current.
-Each controller must have its own solar module(s). - Select the system cables according to 5A/mm or less current density in accordance with all the appropriate regulations and national guidelines.
+Each controller must have its own solar module(s).
+The battery (bank) should be able to accept combined current from all controllers. - Select the system cables according to 5A/mm or less current density in accordance with all the appropriate regulations and national guidelines.